-- Return to home position when inactive: Turn on to make the camera return to its home position after a specified period of inactivity. - Use thumbnails: Turn on to automatically add a thumbnail to any new preset position you create. - The context menu contains: - Create thumbnails \bigcirc : Create a thumbnail for all your preset positions. - Refresh thumbnails: Replace the thumbnails for your preset positions with new and updated thumbnails. - Delete all preset positions: Remove all your preset positions.
+- Return to home position when inactive: Turn on to make the camera return to its home position after a specified period of inactivity. - Use thumbnails: Turn on to automatically add a thumbnail to any new preset position you create.

+- Create thumbnails - : Create a thumbnail for all your preset positions. - Refresh thumbnails: Replace the thumbnails for your preset positions with new and updated thumbnails. - Delete all preset positions: Remove all your preset positions.
 This will also create a new home position automatically.